 Ways to withdraw money in retirement

 It's official: You're retired.
-That probably means no more regular paycheck, and that you may need to turn to your investments for income.
-But remember—the impact of taxes is just as important to consider now as it was when saving for retirement.
+That probably means no more regular paycheck, and you may need to turn to your investments for income.
+But remember: The impact of taxes is just as important to consider now as it was when saving for retirement.

-The good news is that in retirement there may be more options to increase after-tax income, especially when savings span multiple account types, such as traditional retirement accounts, Roth accounts, and taxable savings like brokerage or savings accounts.
+The good news is that in retirement, there may be more options to increase after-tax income, especially when savings span multiple account types, such as traditional retirement accounts, Roth accounts, and taxable accounts.
 The not-so-good news is that choosing which accounts to draw from and when can be a complicated decision.

-"Many people are seeking ways to help reduce the taxes that they will pay over the course of their retirement," says Andrey Lyalko, vice president of Fidelity financial solutions.
+"Many people are seeking ways to help reduce the taxes that they will pay over the course of their retirement," says Brad Koval, director of financial solutions at Fidelity Investments.
 "Timing is critical.
-So, how and when you choose to withdraw from various accounts—401(k)s, Roth accounts, and other accounts—can impact your taxes in different ways."
+So how and when you choose to withdraw from various accounts—401(k)s, Roth accounts, and other accounts—can impact your taxes in different ways."

 Finding the right withdrawal strategy

 Let's start with a key question that many retirees ask: How long will my money last in my retirement?